paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 ![WIP Screenshot 3](assets/img/phrenderformer_wip_02.png)
 ![Resolution Comparison](assets/img/phrenderformer_wip_res_compare.jpg)

 This repository contains a set of custom nodes for ComfyUI that provide a wrapper for Microsoft's **RenderFormer** model.
-It allows you to render complex 3D scenes with physically-based materials and global illumination directly within the ComfyUI interface.
+It allows you to render complex 3D scenes (see **Limits**) with physically-based materials and global illumination directly within the ComfyUI interface.

 > [!WARNING]
 > **WORK IN PROGRESS & HELLO WORLD:** This project is my first "hello world" in contributing code of any kind and is currently under active development.
 It should be considered experimental.
+The model is in a very early stage and may be further developed later.
 I do not take responsibility if this breaks anything and do not plan to provide official support for it.

 ---